 Compensation weighted toward at-risk pay - The mix of compensation of the Company's named executive officers is weighted toward at-risk pay (consisting of cash and equity compensation).
 Maintaining this pay mix results in a pay-for-performance orientation, which aligns to the Company's compensation philosophy of paying total direct compensation that is competitive with peer group levels based on relative company performance.
-For fiscal 2016, 68% of the amounts of the principal compensation components for our named executive officers in the aggregate was variable and tied to our performance.
+For fiscal 2017, since no shares of Performance Earned Restricted Stock ("PERS") were granted to our named executive officers, 20% of the amounts of the principal compensation components for our named executive officers in the aggregate was variable and tied to our performance.